zhenqixu/DataBig/README.md

 # DataBig
 A BigData Class project created by Xiaochen Zong, Yiwei Chen, Zhenqi Xu.
 ## Installation and Running
+- How to generate data and run analysis:
+    - Generate Data, there should be 3 json files generated.
+        ```
+        python generateJSON.py
+        ```
+    - Move data to HDFS, make sure you already have DataBig dir in HDFS.
+        ```
+        hdfs dfs -put data*.json DataBig
+        ```
+    - Enter scala, run the scala file.
+        ```
+        spark-shell --master yarn --deploy-mode client
+        :load DataBig/Regression.scala
+        ```
 - Explanation of Files:
     - generateJSON.py is a python file that generate json dataSet.
         You can also generate clean data by call json.dump(data, outfile) at the end of this file.